 Mr Accomazzo said the data would take some time to analyse.
 But he said that the thrusters fired “for three or four seconds”.
 Afterwards, there were another 19 seconds of communication when the rockets were not firing.

 Experts said that showed that the thrusters cut out far too early because they were supposed to fire for 29 seconds before cutting out two metres (6 ft) above the Martian surface.

 Despite the mishap, Engineers were putting a brave face on the mishap today and even claimed that the landing had been a success.

 That is because Schiaparelli was intended to test the descent phase for a follow-up rover in 2020, and ESA says the data received gave them all the information they needed.

 Today’s press conference to discuss what happened to Schiaparelli.
+We got a question in, 26 minutes into the session.
 Credit: ESA

 But to space fans, it seemed like a sad repeat of the failure of the last European lander, the UK’s Beagle 2, which was lost on Mars on Christmas Day, 2003.

 ESA’s Director General Jan Woerner looked rattled when press questions focused on the possible crash rather than the success of the orbiter which will spend years looking for signs of life.
 It will also act as a vital relay for the next stage of Europe’s ExoMars project to put a rover on Mars in 2020.